• Skip to primary navigation

 • Add half of the dry ingredients to the butter mixture and stir until just incorporated.
 Add half of the applesauce and mix until just incorporated.
 Repeat once more until all ingredients are incorporated into batter.
 Do not overmix.

-• Divide batter between 16 cupcake liners.
-Bake in preheated oven for 20-22 minutes, or until a toothpick comes out clean.
+• Divide batter between 14 cupcake liners.
+Bake in preheated oven for about 18 to 21 minutes, or until cupcake pops back up when pressed down in the center, or when toothpick inserted in the center comes back with crumbs, not wet batter.

 • Remove pan from oven and allow to cool for 5 minutes before transferring cupcakes to a wire rack to finish cooling.